jaewon1013/ci5301/chang-chen-ci5301-syllabus-2016-fall.md

   <tr>
     <td><b>Objectives</b></td>
     <td>
-    - Be comfortable navigating your way through our Online Course, and understand the format of the course<br>
+    - Be comfortable navigating your way through our Course Website, and understand the format of the course<br>
     - Be familiar with your classmates in the course</td>
   </tr>
   <tr>